In recent years, St. Kitts and Nevis have slowly begun to emerge as two of the hottest islands in the Caribbean for diving.

 |Single Tank Dive||$ 65.0||$ 80.0|

-Details concerning some of the area's better-known dive sites can be seen in this table:
+Details regarding some of the area's major dive sites are provided here:

 |--||Open Water / CMAS *||80.0||17.246573036||-62.6941680908|